Why Buy A Family Hammock ?

 2. Bit big and heavy

-Obviously if your trees are too close together, or your indoors space for a hammock is not big enough, then a family hammock won't work.
+Obviously if your trees are too close together, or your indoor space for a hammock is not big enough, then a family hammock won't work.

-, still cheaper per simultaneous hammock user than a single hammock.
-I wonder if they use the same units on the other side of the pond !
+The Raya hammock costs £90, so with 3 users, that's £30 per person, still cheaper per simultaneous hammock user than a single hammock.
+I wonder if they use the same units on the other side of the pond!

 If you think I have missed any obvious advantages or disadvantages of family hammocks, please let us know.
 We love to hear from our customers outside of the buy and sell.